International Military Tribunal for the Far East: Parole for war criminals movement

 On May 26, 1954, Secretary of State John Foster Dulles rejected a proposed amnesty for the imprisoned war criminals but instead agreed to "change the ground rules" by reducing the period required for eligibility for parole from 15 years to 10 years.

-By the end of 1958, all Japanese war criminals were released from prison and politically rehabilitated.
-Hashimoto Kingorô, Hata Shunroku, Minami Jirô, and Oka Takazumi were all released on parole in 1954.
-Araki Sadao, Hiranuma Kiichirô, Hoshino Naoki, Kaya Okinori, Kido Kôichi, Ôshima Hiroshi, Shimada Shigetarô, and Suzuki Teiichi were released on parole in 1955.
-Satô Kenryô was not granted parole until March 1956, the last of the Class A Japanese war criminals to be released.
-With the concurrence of a majority of the powers represented on the tribunal, the Japanese government announced on April 7, 1957, that the last ten major Japanese war criminals who had previously been paroled were granted clemency and were to be regarded henceforth as unconditionally free.
+That year, Kingoro Hashimoto, Shunroku Hata, Jirō Minami, and Oka Takazumi were paroled, followed in 1955 by Sadao Araki, Hiranuma Kiichirō, Naoki Hoshino, Okinori Kaya, Kōichi Kido, Hiroshi Ōshima, Shigetarō Shimada, and Teiichi Suzuki.
+Kenryō Satō, the last of Class A criminals, was released in March 1956.
+On April 7, 1957, the Japanese government publicly gave clemency to all convicted during the tribunals.

 Legacy

-In 1978, the kami of 1,068 convicted war criminals, including the kami of 14 convicted Class-A war criminals, were secretly enshrined in the Yasukuni Shrine.
-Those enshrined include Hideki Tōjō, Kenji Doihara, Iwane Matsui, Heitarō Kimura, Kōki Hirota, Seishirō Itagaki, Akira Mutō, Yosuke Matsuoka, Osami Nagano, Toshio Shiratori, Kiichirō Hiranuma, Kuniaki Koiso and Yoshijirō Umezu.
-Since 1985, visits made by Japanese government officials to the Shrine have aroused protests in China and South Korea.
+In 1978, the kami of 1,068 convicted war criminals, including the kami of 14 convicted Class-A war criminals, including Hideki Tōjō, Kenji Doihara, Iwane Matsui, Heitarō Kimura, Kōki Hirota, Seishirō Itagaki, Akira Mutō, Yosuke Matsuoka, Osami Nagano, Toshio Shiratori, Kiichirō Hiranuma, Kuniaki Koiso, and Yoshijirō Umezu, were secretly enshrined in the Yasukuni Shrine.
+The decision to enshrine the Class A criminals made the shrine controversial, and it has been a point of contention in the diplomatic relationships between China, South Korea, and Japan.

 Arnold Brackman, who had covered the trials for United Press International, wrote The Other Nuremberg: The Untold Story of the Tokyo War Crimes Trial, a rebuttal of charges that the trial had been "victor's justice"; this rebuttal was posthumously published in 1987, four years after Arnold Brackman's death.

 In a survey of 3,000 Japanese people which was conducted by Asahi News as the 60th anniversary of the start of the trial approached in 2006, 70% of those who were questioned were unaware of the details of the trial, a figure that rose to 90% among those who were in the 20–29 age group.
 Some 76% of the people who were polled recognized the fact that a degree of the aggression which was perpetrated during the war was perpetrated by Japan, while only 7% of them believed that the war was a war which was strictly waged for the purpose of self-defense.

 A South Korean government commission cleared 83 of the 148 Koreans who were convicted of war crimes by the Allies.
 The commission ruled that the Koreans, who were categorized as Class B and Class C war criminals, were actually victims of Japanese imperialism.